matrix-org/matrix-hookshot/docs/setup.md

 listeners:
   # (Optional) HTTP Listener configuration.
   # Bind resource endpoints to ports and addresses.
-  # 'resources' may be any of webhooks, widgets, metrics, provisioning
+  # 'resources' may be any of webhooks, widgets, metrics, provisioning, appservice
   #
   - port: 9000
     bindAddress: 0.0.0.0